 Principal Investigators

-Jeanne Shami Dr. Jeanne Shami is a Professor Emeritus of English at the University of Regina.
-She has had an interest in John Donne, in particular, and early modern sermons more generally for over 35 years.
-This work with GEMMS brings together her love of archival research and sermon scholarship.
-She has an article on "The Sermon" forthcoming in The Oxford Handbook of Early Modern English Literature and Religion.
-She also is a Contributing Editor to the OUP edition of the prose letters of John Donne, and Executive Editor of the Verse Letters volume of The Variorum Edition of the Poetry of John Donne (Indiana University Press).
+Dr. Jeanne Shami is a Professor Emeritus of English at the University of Regina.
+She has had an interest in John Donne, in particular, and early modern sermons more generally for over 40 years.
+This work with GEMMS brings together her love of archival research, sermon scholarship, and scholarly collaboration.
+Her article on "The Sermon" appeared The Oxford Handbook of Early Modern English Literature and Religion (OUP, 2017) and she was General Editor of Commentary for the Verse Letters volume of The Variorum Edition of the Poetry of John Donne (Indiana UP, 2019).
+She also is a Contributing Editor to the OUP edition of the prose letters of John Donne.

 Project Collaborators